Peter Crowley (revolutionary): Revolutionary activities

+1910s

-In the week starting with Sunday, 23 April 1916, and including the Easter Rising of the 24 to 29 April, Crowley served with the Ballylanders Company under the command of William P. Hanahan.
+In the week starting with Sunday, 23 April 1916, and including the Easter Rising of 24 to 29 April, Crowley served with the Ballylanders Company under the command of William P. Hanahan.
 Through this period, Crowley made ammunition and cut communications lines in preparation for attack on Royal Irish Constabulary (R.I.C.) barracks in the area and was mobilised for active service.
-He took part in “local activities” under order of his commanding officers “until arrival of countermanding orders”.
+He took part in "local activities" under order of his commanding officers "until arrival of countermanding orders".
 Thereafter, he awaited further orders.

-In the periods comprising the 1 to 22 April 1916 and 30 April 1916 to 31 March 1917, Crowley, again serving under William P. Hanahan up until his arrest and from then on Donnchadh Hannigan, carried out military orders and instructions from commanding officers.
+In the periods comprising 1 to 22 April 1916 and 30 April 1916 to 31 March 1917, Crowley, again serving under William P. Hanahan up until his arrest and from then on Donnchadh Hannigan, carried out military orders and instructions from commanding officers.
 As a consequence of this, he was arrested by British forces at Ballylanders in July 1916 and detained in the Military Detention Barracks Cork for two weeks.
 Before and after his arrest, Crowley took part in the making of ammunition, preparing for military service, drilling, and carrying despatches.

 Over the course of 1 April 1917 to 31 March 1918, Crowley, now under Donnchadh Hannigan, took part in raids for arms, ammunition and equipment, which he then took care of and protected.
 Along with the some of his comrades, he took part in "general preparations and activities to resist Conscription by force of arms".
 In Galbally, he was engaged in operations where members of the R.I.C. were injured in baton charges and the barracks was damaged by the Irish Volunteers.
 It was during this time that Crowley was enrolled as a member of the Irish Republican Brotherhood (I.R.B) and took part in all Irish Volunteer associated activities.

 During the time from 1 April 1918 to 31 March 1919, and commanded by Sean T. Riordan, Crowley "carried out all orders and military activities as ordered by officers in charge as a member of the Irish Volunteers".
 He made ammunition, and took part in training, drilling and general preparation for active service in connection with resisting conscription and any other service required of him.
 During that period activities were stalled owing to resistance to conscription and general elections.